 This really is a very simple dress.
 We're almost done!
 To attach the bodice and skirt, I placed the skirt in through the neck hole.
 You need to line up the seam you just sewed on the skirt, with the back bodice pieces.
 I first pinned the back closed then I pinned it to the skirt.
 This part is kind of tricky to sew as the opening is not very large.

 The pieces should be the same size.
 I noticed when my daughter did the sewing; the skirt was a little bit too large.
 You can take in a little on the waist, but I would try to make your seams smaller on the bodice instead.
 (The parts that you hemmed on the back bodice pieces or on the armpits) Again if it's too small, it won't fit over the doll's body.
 This dress is very snug!

 You're almost done!
 Depending on how long you want the dress, you need to do the skirt hem.
 I did a double fold about 1/4 of an inch, 1/2 inch total.

 The only thing left is to decide how you want the dress to close.
 You could sew snaps on, or use Velcro.
 My sewing machine sews buttons on really easy, so I opted for one button at the top.

 I love how the dress turned out!
 I think the part I especially enjoyed was how easy it was to make.
 I've made my daughter some complicated doll clothes in the past that take me all day long to make.
 This one only takes about 1 hour to put together.
 (Two hours if you're like my daughter and new to sewing) Simple, but beautiful.
 You gotta love that!

-American Girl coloring pages of the Felicity books.
+American Girl coloring pages of ALL the original Felicity books.

 American Girl coloring page of Kirsten